Help conquer cancer. Become a key member of a patient’s treatment team

 For consideration of admission to the program, applicants that meet the admission requirements and have the highest academic performance within the pool of applicants will be invited for an interview.
 A panel comprised of members of Laurentian University, The Michener Institute, and The Northeast Cancer Centre communities will conduct the interviews.
 Applicants will be considered for admission according to their overall ranking (academics and interview).

-Interviews for the September 2019 intake will be taking place on Saturday, March 2nd, 2019, at Laurentian University's Sudbury Campus.
-This will be the only day interviews will be conducted.
+Interviews for the September 2020 intake will be taking place on Saturday, March 7th, 2020, at Laurentian University's Sudbury Campus.
 A tour of the Northeast Cancer Center will be available on the same day for interested applicants.

 Alternate Interview Information